| Home

 heard them all before.
 "Choi oy!"
 Everything seems strangely

+familiar.
 Being American though, is still a double-edged

 sword.
 Many of the major 'tourist' attractions are